dhis2/dhis2-core/dhis-2/dhis-web-api/src/main/resources/openapi/EnrollmentsExportController.md

 Valid `sortDirection`s are `asc` and `desc`. `sortDirection` is case-insensitive. `sortDirection` defaults to `asc` for properties without explicit `sortDirection` as in `order=enrolledAt`.

+Enrollments are ordered by newest (internal id desc) by default meaning when no `order` parameter is provided.

 ### `*.parameter.EnrollmentRequestParams.fields`

 Get only the specified fields in the JSON response.
 This query parameter allows you to remove